mirisuzanne/mia/content/articles/transition/surgery.md

 *It depends on the weather*.
 She seems happy with that.

---What pronouns should we use? |br|
+---What pronouns should we use? \
---*She… or they.* |br|
+---*She… or they.* \
---I don’t like they.
-Are you going to have surgery? |br|
+---I don’t like they.
+Are you going to have surgery? \
---*I don’t… think so?* |br|
+---*I don’t… think so?* \
---Will you still date women? |br|
+---Will you still date women? \
---*Will they still date me?*
+---*Will they still date me?*

-In October of that year,
-I change my name publicly.
+In October of that year, I change my name publicly.
-In January,
-I swallow my first *hormone replacement* pills -- a mix of Spironolactone
+In January, I swallow my first *hormone replacement* pills -- a mix of Spironolactone (an androgen-blocker) and Estradiol (an estrogen).
-(an androgen-blocker)
-and Estradiol
-(an estrogen).

-On September 10, 2018,
-I will stop taking the androgen-blockers, after completing the first surgery of my life: a procedure officially called vaginoplasty, but more colloquially referred to as *bottom surgery*.
+On September 10, 2018, I will stop taking the androgen-blockers, after completing the first surgery of my life: a procedure officially called vaginoplasty, but more colloquially referred to as *bottom surgery*.